ReginaldAboagye/IBM-Data-Science-Capstone/README.md

 # SpaceX Rocket Landing Predictive Analysis
 ## Background
-SpaceX advertises Falcon 9 rocket launches on its website at a cost of $62 million, while other providers cost upwards of $165 million each.
+SpaceX is a leading designer and manufacturer of advanced rockets and spacecraft.
+The company advertises Falcon 9 rocket launches on its website at a cost of $62 million, while other providers cost upwards of $165 million each.
 Much of the savings is because SpaceX can reuse the first stage of the launch.
 However, sometimes the first stage does not land and cannot be recovered.
 Therefore, if we can determine whether the first stage will land successfully, we can more accurately predict the cost of a launch.

 In this project, I'll collect and process raw data from a variety of sources, explore the data using different visual analytics tools, and build a predictive model to determine whether the first stage of the SpaceX Falcon 9 rocket will land successfully to help competitors make more informed bids.

 ## Table of Contents
 ### [Data Collection](https://github.com/kellibelcher/IBM-Data-Science-Capstone/blob/master/Week%201%20Lab:%20Spacex%20Data%20Collection.ipynb) and [Webscraping](https://github.com/kellibelcher/IBM-Data-Science-Capstone-2/blob/master/Week%201%20Lab:%20Webscraping.ipynb)
-- Collected SpaceX data using a Rest API.
+- Collected launch data using the SpaceX REST API.
-- Scraped additional rocket launch data from the web using Python's `BeautifulSoup` package.
+- Scraped additional data from related websites and wikis using Python's `BeautifulSoup` package.

 ### [Data Wrangling](https://github.com/kellibelcher/IBM-Data-Science-Capstone/blob/master/Lab%202:%20Data%20Wrangling.ipynb)
 - Preprocessed and cleaned the data set to begin data exploration.